civisanalytics/civis-r/README.md

 ```

 Many useful tasks will require making multiple direct calls to Platform.
-In order to make this easier, `civis-r` includes a number of wrapper functions
+In order to make this easier, `civis` includes a number of wrapper functions
 to make common tasks easier.
 For example, reading data from a table in
 Platform is as easy as